peaceisbetter/resilneuro/fsl-code/readme.md

 2. First level analysis
 3. Second level analysis

+## To get the events folders and files
+First run make_events_tsv.R
+Then run make_events_tsv_FSL.R
+Then run make_fsf_lev_1.py

+These are all run interactively.
+Run the R script line by line starting from the top.
+Run the Python script interactively at each # %% comment (this comment turns it functionally into a code chunk/cell like a python notebook file .ipynb)

 ## First
 Make sure your data is in bids format (see bids validator).